RaduMarcel/EspressoViews/README.md

 But the way, this tool supports only Oracle and MySQL DBMS.

-### What else is required to give it a try?
+### What is required to give it a try?

-You need first to have a Java Runtime version 1.8 or higher installed installed on your machine (it works also with version 1.7 but it is not fully tested).
+You need first to have a Java Runtime version 1.7 or higher installed installed on your machine.
 To do a quick check type in the command line:
 ```
 java -version